Russell0308/Russell0308/README.md

 - 💬 Ask me about my favorite technologies to start a converstion.

-- 📫 How to reach me: salazarrussell03@gmail.com, [linkedin](https://www.linkedin.com/in/russell-salazar/), discord
+- 📫 How to reach me: salazarrussell03@gmail.com, [linkedin](https://www.linkedin.com/in/russell-salazar/), discord@russell0308

 - 😄 Pronouns: He/Him